The Importance of IoT in Airports

 What is IoT?

 The Internet of Things (IoT) is a network of physical devices, vehicles, and other objects that are embedded with sensors, software, and network connectivity, which enables these objects to collect and exchange data.
-IoT has been applied in many industries, and the aviation industry is no exception.
+IoT has been applied in many industries such as automotive, medical and we’re even starting to see IoT in online gaming, and the aviation industry is no exception

 IoT technologies, including wearables, sensors and even virtual reality are going to become a major part of our travelling experiences– in fact, nearly a quarter of the world’s airlines have already got on board with IoT.